Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: Introduction

 \section{Introduction}

 Let $\Omega$ be a connected surface, possibly with boundary, obtained by gluing finitely many equal equilateral triangles, or squares, along their boundaries.
-Thus, $\Omega$ may have conical singularities and piece-wise straight boundary with corners; the cone and wedge angles either all belong to $\frac{\pi}{3}k,$ or to $\frac{\pi}{2}k,$ $k\in\N$; we refer to the former situation as triangulation and the the latter one as quadrangulation.
-The boundary of $\Omega$ with be decomposed into two parts, $\partial_{\Dir}\Omega$ and $\partial_{\Neu}\Omega,$ that will carry Dirichlet and Neumann boundary conditions respectively; we assume that there are finitely many points separating the two.
-We assume that $\Omega$ is equipped with a unitary finite rank vector bundle with a flat connection $\varphi$.
+Thus, $\Omega$ may have conical singularities and piece-wise straight boundary with corners; the cone and wedge angles either all belong to $\frac{\pi}{3}k,$ or to $\frac{\pi}{2}k,$ $k\in\N$; we refer to the former situation as a triangulation and the latter one as a quadrangulation.
+The boundary of $\Omega$ will be decomposed into two parts, $\partial_{\Dir}\Omega$ and $\partial_{\Neu}\Omega,$ that will carry Dirichlet and Neumann boundary conditions respectively; we assume that there are finitely many points separating the two.
+We assume that $\Omega$ is equipped with a finite rank vector bundle with a unitary flat connection $\varphi$.
 We furthermore allow $\Omega$ to have finitely many punctures, distinct from the set of conical singularities, and allow $\varphi$ to have monodromy around those punctures.
-The reader interested in the simplest situation may think of the case of a trivial line bundle.
+Our main results and techniques are new already in the case of a trivial line bundle, and the reader interested in the simplest situation may think of this case.

-Given a bi-periodic lattice in the plane with symmetric weights and enough symmetries (such as the square lattice in the case of quadrangulations and the triangular lattice in the case of triangulations), we can discretize $\Omega$ by this lattice scaled to have small mesh $\delta$; we denote the discretized surface by $\Od$.
-The connection $\varphi$ restricts to a discrete connection, and we can consider the corresponding discrete Laplacian $\Delta^{\Od,\varphi}$, with Dirichlet/Neumann boundary conditions approximating those in $\Omega$.
-The subject of the present paper is the asymptotics of $\Det\Delta^{\Od,\varphi}$, where $\Det$ stands for the product of all non-zero eigenvalues.
-Our main result (see Section \ref{sec: notation} for the details of the setup) is as follows: \begin{thm} As $\delta\to0$, one has the following asymptotics:
+We summarize our setup briefly here, referring to Section \ref{sec: notation} for the detailed definitions.
+By a \emph{lattice}, we mean an (infinite) undirected planar graph with non-negative weights on edges embedded bi-periodically in the plane $\C$.
+Given a lattice which is symmetric under reflections $z\mapsto\overline{z}$ and under rotation by $\frac{\pi}{2}$ or $\frac{\pi}{3}$ (such as e.g., the square lattice in the case of quadrangulations and the triangular lattice in the case of triangulations), we can discretize $\Omega$ by this lattice scaled to have small mesh $\delta$.
+We denote the discretized surface by $\Od$, see Figure \ref{fig: surface}.
+In what follows, by a \emph{lattice-dependent} constant, we mean a quantity that does not depend on $\delta$, but may depend on the underlying lattice and weights (and, in the case of $D_{p},$ on local geometric data); a \emph{lattice-independent}, or \emph{universal} quantity, is allowed to depend only on $\Omega,$ the boundary conditions, and the connection $\varphi.$ The parallel transport of $\varphi$ along the edges gives a discrete connection, and we can consider the corresponding discrete Laplacian $\Delta^{\Od,\varphi}$, with Dirichlet/Neumann boundary conditions approximating those in $\Omega$.
+We will denote the rank of $\varphi$ by $d$.
+The subject of the present paper is the asymptotics of $\Det\Delta^{\Od,\varphi}$ as $\delta\to0$, where $\Det$ stands for the product of all non-zero eigenvalues.